-- 6. (Optional) To specify additional options for the rules, such as SecureConnect, Machine Authentication (also known as AdminConnect), create a stateless rule, or a rule for non-BRN networks, select the option from the Rule Options drop-down list. - 7.
-After completing your selections, click the Save icon () at the end of the row for that rule.
+- 6. (Optional) To specify additional options for the rules, such as SecureConnect, Machine Authentication (also known as AdminConnect), create a stateless rule, or a rule for non-BRN networks, select the option from the Rule Options drop-down list.
+For more information, see SecureConnect, AdminConnect, and Stateless Rules in this guide. - 7.
+After completing your selections, click the Save icon () at the end of the row for that rule